13 Outdoor Cinemas in Melbourne You Need to Visit This Summer

 1. Sunset Cinema, Melbourne

-When Sunset Cinema locations open for this summer, make sure you cool down from the summer heat in the nicest way possible with some ice-cold drinks, delicious food and sinfully sweet candy all while watching a movie.
+When Sunset Cinema locations open for this summer, make sure you cool down from the summer heat in the nicest way possible.
+Picture ice-cold drinks, delicious food and sinfully sweet candy all while watching a movie.

 Looking for something a bit more special to enjoy with your friends?
-Then check out their special VIP Ticket which will include your choice of a reclining chair or beanbag; seat within a premium seating area; and bottomless fresh popcorn!
+Check out the VIP Ticket to include your choice of a reclining chair or beanbag; a premium seating area; and bottomless fresh popcorn!

-Sunset Cinema St Kilda Botanical Gardens, 11 Herbert St, St Kilda
+Sunset Cinema St Kilda Botanical Gardens, 11 Herbert St, St Kilda31 January – 9 Mar 2025

 2. Cameo Cinema, Belgrave